cfclrk/markdown-xwidget/README.md

 |---------------------------|-------------------------|
 | ![light](./doc/light.png) | ![dark](./doc/dark.png) |

-These are just two examples; there is a lot more room to customize the theme.
+These are just two examples.
+There's a lot of room to customize the theme.

 ## Prerequisites